-Grain or Plant Exhibits (Classes 1-5): A completed Crop Production Worksheet (available at: https://cropwatch.unl.edu/Youth/Documents/Crop%20Production%20Project%20Worksheet%20Final.pdf) must accompany grain and plant exhibits or it will automatically be deducted one ribbon placing.
-The worksheet must include the exhibitors name, address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dryland, and general information including farm cropping history, soil type and weather effects.
+Grain or Plant Exhibits (Classes 1-5): A completed Crop Production Worksheet (available at: https://go.unl.edu/cropworksheet must accompany grain and plant exhibits or it will automatically be lowered one ribbon placing.
+The worksheet must include the 4-H members name, address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dryland, and general information including farm cropping history, soil type and weather effects.
 The worksheet also must include an economic analysis of the project, listing individual expenses and income, on a per acre basis.
 Other topics to discuss are the selection of variety or hybrid, impacts of tillage and conservation practices, inputs (fuel, fertilizer, irrigation, labor, pesticides, etc), any observations made during the growing season, and what you learned from your crops project.
 The worksheet counts as 50% of the total when judged.
-Worksheet must be the original work of the individual exhibitor or it will be deducted one ribbon placing.
+Worksheet must be the original work of the individual 4-H member or it will be lowered one ribbon placing.
 Attach the worksheet to the entry in a clear plastic cover such that it can be read without removing it from the cover.
 In addition to the worksheet, grain and plant exhibits will be judged on condition, appearance (i.e. disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit.